Medical Club of Philadelphia

 Whereas: An extremely grave international crisis has been forced on our country thereby imperiling civilization, and threatening our rights, our peace and our freedom; and

-Whereas: The National Government is mobilizing all the powers at its command, military, naval, financial and economic: Therefore, we, the members of a profession whose highest ideal is service, believe it our patriotic duty to respond to our Country's needs either at the front or in conserving the interests at home of those so called; Therefore be it Resolved: That we, the members of the Philadelphia Medical Club numbering over one thousand(1,000) men hereby tender our services to the President of these United States, pledging an instant response to his call in the way and manner in which we can best serve.
+Whereas: The National Government is mobilizing all the powers at its command, military, naval, financial and economic: Therefore, we, the members of a profession whose highest ideal is service, believe it our patriotic duty to respond to our Country's needs either at the front or in conserving the interests at home of those so-called; Therefore be it Resolved: That we, the members of the Philadelphia Medical Club numbering over one thousand(1,000) men hereby tender our services to the President of these United States, pledging an instant response to his call in the way and manner in which we can best serve.

 They were modest.
-Membership actually totaled a little over eleven hundred, President Wilson responded, "The President is very grateful for your generous pledge of cooperation and support, and he hopes that you will accept this informal acknowledgement of your message as an expression of the deepest appreciation of your patriotic offer."
+Membership actually totaled a little over eleven hundred, President Wilson responded, "The President is very grateful for your generous pledge of cooperation and support, and he hopes that you will accept this informal acknowledgment of your message as an expression of the deepest appreciation of your patriotic offer."

 Dr. Brubaker.
 Shortly after Dr. Alfred P. Brubaker and William D. Robinson were nominated for the position of President of the Club, in the fall of 1917, an anonymous letter was circulated.
-It accused Brubaker of being pro German.
+It accused Brubaker of being pro-German.
 In a letter to Club President Charles K. Mills he said, in part, No statement or actions on my part would justify any person in saying that my attitude has indicated any want of patriotism on my part.
 As it is impossible for me to publicly defend myself against such a rumor -I have decided to withdraw my name as a candidate."

 During the December meeting of the Board of Directors, it was agreed to accept his withdrawal.
-The announcement for the Annual Meeting and election of officers was mailed with only Dr. Robinson's name listed as the nominee for the office of President.
-During the Annual Meeting Dr. Brubaker was nominated from the floor
+The announcement for the Annual Meeting and the election of officers was mailed with only Dr. Robinson's name listed as the nominee for the office of President.
+During the Annual Meeting, Dr. Brubaker was nominated from the floor

 and his letter to Dr. Mills was read to the group.
 The letter was tabled promptly.
 The tally of votes indicated Dr. Brubaker was elected over his opponent by a count of one hundred and seventy to seventy.

 THEY thought the matter had been resolved, but that was not the case.
-Fifteen members of the Club presented a carefully drawn, full page, petition addressed to Board of Governors, in which they discredited the recent election.
+Fifteen members of the Club presented a carefully drawn, full page, a petition addressed to Board of Governors, in which they discredited the recent election.
 They stated it was, "Not legal, and contrary to the provisions of the Bylaws."
 They asked that the Governors, as the judicial arm of the Club, investigate this matter.
-If after investigating, their allegations proved to be true, to report their finding to Board of Directors.
+If after investigating, their allegations proved to be true, to report their finding to the Board of Directors.
 (This is the only instance in which the Governors were called on to exercise such authority.
 The Bylaws provided that the Governors investigate objections made to applicants for membership and to report their recommendations to the Board.
 Their only charge was to investigate ungentlemanly or unprofessional conduct on the part of a member.)

 The Governors did investigate and report.
 As a result, the Board of Directors adopted a resolution calling the whole elections illegal.
-They directed that a special meeting of members be called and a new election be conducted.
+They directed that a special meeting of members be called and a new election is conducted.
 The vote was seven in favor of this action and two against, with Drs.
 Brubaker and G.Oram Ring abstaining.
 The latter was the newly elected Vice President.
 There were only two contests in the election that year.
 One had been for the post of President and the other for the election of five Directors from a field of seven candidates.

 The Special meeting was convened on February 15, 1918.
-The resolution of Board of Directors was approved.
+The resolution of the Board of Directors was approved.
 In a touching letter, Dr. Robinson firmly withdrew his name from consideration.
 He urged acceptance of the results of the January elections despite its technical fault.
 He deplored the public reporting on this matter and was hopeful that an amicable way could be found to resolve this matter.